 - Make sure print file is set in RGB Color Space

-- Save file in .png (transparent background) or .jpeg (not transparent) format
+- Save file in .png for transparent background

 - We recommend solid colors as transparencies do not print well with our DTG print process.